joinpursuit/Pursuit-Core-Web/fundamentals/values_types_operators/README.md

 true
 ```

-The `&&` operator will evaluate to `true` only if both left-hand and right-hand sides are true.
-Otherwise it will return `false`:
+The `&&` operator will evaluate to `truthy` only if both left-hand and right-hand sides are truthy.
+Otherwise it will return something `falsy`:

 ```js
 > 1 === 1 && 2 === 3